vercre/vc/docs/src/using/holder/providers.md

 ## Verifier Client

-The `VerifierClient` provider allows the library to make calls to a verifier's API that implements the OpenID for Verifiable Presentations specification - such as one based on vercre-verifier.
+The `VerifierClient` provider allows the library to make calls to a verifier's API that implements the OpenID for Verifiable Presentations specification - such as one based on Credibil VC.
 The provider is responsible for retrieving a presentation request object from a URI if the library receives the request initiation in that format.
 It also sends the signed presentation submission to the verifier.

 ```rust,ignore
 pub trait VerifierClient {